 Defining short-sleep duration

 Researchers examined data from the National Health Interview Survey for nearly 400,000 U.S. adults aged 18 to 84 from 2004 to 2017.
-Respondents were asked how much they slept in a 24-hour period on average.
-Those responses were divided into three categories of short sleep (six hours or less), adequate sleep (seven to eight hours) and long sleep (nine or more hours).
+They asked respondents how much they slept in a 24-hour period on average.
+After asking, the researchers divided the responses into three categories of short sleep (six hours or less), adequate sleep (seven to eight hours) and long sleep (nine or more hours).

 The study’s authors found that the prevalence of short-sleep duration was relatively stable from 2004 to 2012.
 But then, a notable shift: Researchers found an increasing trend toward short sleep beginning in 2013 that continued through 2017.